ebuchman/blog/content/posts/properties-of-money.md

 means.
 But the credit and chartalist schools of the early 20th century have experienced a renaissance in the last few decades, challenging the hegemony of the MoE, and pronouncing in retribution the supremacy of the UoA.
-There is of course also an undercurrent of those who worship the SoV, though they are more likely to be either rent-seeking sycophants or otherwise preoccupied with concern about the impending apocolypse - in either case, generally not considered polite company.
+Naturally, there are also those who worship the SoV, but they are more likely to be either rent-seeking sociopaths or otherwise preoccupied with concern about the impending apocolypse - in either case, not considered polite company.

-The focus of the mainstream tradition on the MoE blinded them to the temporal structure of exchange.
-They took a fundamentally asynchronous process, of credit extension and payment, and theorized it as entirely synchronous barter exchange - as if, so they say, money was a "netural veil."
+By over emphasizing the MoE, and taking money merely as a convenience of barter, the mainstream tradition blinded itself to the temporal structure of exchange.
+They took what is fundamentally an asynchronous process, of two distinct obligations to deliver, and theorized it as a synchronous, simultaneous exchange.
+But one exchange is in reality two payments.
+And between those payments, no matter how close together they are, lies what we'd call a monetary debt - an obligation to pay something worth a monetary amount.
+The spot market is an institution where it's possible to safely carry out these two payments back to back, as if they were simultaneous.
+But they never really are.

-And as that conception repeatedly failed, they introduced adhoc reactionary institutional structures to "tame" the markets.
-But what they missed, despite it glaring at the them in the form of sovereign faces on coins and bills, was the problem of liquidity - of credit and its security, of the ability to roll over debts, and to settle payments when they're due.
-The mainstream tradition has only attempted to study this as the aggregate "supply" of a fictitious commodity called money, managed by all powerful central banks, rather than as the actual evolving web of payment obligations engulfing the world economy that it is.
+What the mainstream conception missed, despite it glaring at the them in the form of sovereign faces on coins and bills, were problems of liquidity and legitimacy - of credit and its security, of the ability to roll over debts, and to settle payments when they're due.
+By taking money as a neutral veil, these problems disappeaered into blundering abstractions of the aggregate "supply" of a fictitious commodity called money, managed by all powerful central banks.
+But this is a gross obfuscation.
+Money is not some fictitious commodity, but an evolving web of payment obligations engulfing the world economy.
 For us, money is where the payments are.

-Our position, at least for this piece, is that money is better considered as having a more singular function, that of denominating and clearing debts, which is to say, requesting and receiving payments.
+Our position, at least for the sake of this piece, is that money is better considered as having a more singular function, that of denominating and clearing debts, which is to say, requesting and receiving payments.
 Money is where the payments are.
-The three properties can then be understood in the way that they, and the tensions between them, contribute to the fulfilment of payments - the denominating and clearing of debts.
+The three properties can then be understood in the way that they, and the tensions between them, contribute to the fulfilment of payments.

 We suggest that the properties can be understood as follows: